youtube sponsorship · creator economy

 Source: Influencer Advisory sponsor database, aggregation date 2026-04-22.

-What this tells you as a brand: the brands that get scaled results on YouTube are the ones that treat creator sponsorships as a repeatable media line, not a PR stunt.
-Eight of the top ten are digital-first businesses selling subscription or e-commerce products where incremental attribution is trackable.
-That is not an accident.
+What this tells you as a brand: the brands that scale on YouTube treat creator sponsorships as a steady media line, not a PR stunt.

 How Often Do Sponsors Come Back?

-A brand-creator pair means one specific brand buying from one specific creator.
 A "repeat" is any pair that appears two or more times in our data.

 | Metric | Count | % of all pairs |